Using git stash

 stash@{1}: WIP on master: 24059fc Made various tweaks to layout component.

-.
+After that, I’ll copy the ID of the stash I want to apply.
+In this case, I’ll apply the second option using git stash apply stash@{1}.
 This will apply the code from my stash to the current head of whatever branch I’m checked into.
 After that my changes are applied and I’m ready to continue where I left off.